cscsCSCScscs/pyodbc/Tips-and-Tricks-by-Database-Platform.md

 #### Stored Procedures with output parameters and/or return values

 See the [Calling Stored Procedures](https://github.com/mkleehammer/pyodbc/wiki/Calling-Stored-Procedures) page for an example of how to use a bit of T-SQL to retrieve these values.

+#### Connecting to a named instance of SQL Server from a Linux client

+Microsoft's SQL Server ODBC Driver for Linux is unable to resolve SQL Server instance names.
+However, if the SQL Browser service is running on the target machine we can use the (free) third-party [sqlserverport](https://github.com/gordthompson/sqlserverport) module to look up the TCP port based on the instance name.